Parametric vs. Non-Parametric Tests and When to Use Them

 Image: Adrienne Kline / Built In

-Advantages and Disadvantages
+Advantages and Disadvantages of Parametric Tests

-Non-parametric tests have several advantages, including:
+Non-parametric tests have several advantages and disadvantages, including the following:

 • More statistical power when assumptions of parametric tests are violated.

-• Assumption of normality does not apply.
+• Can be more flexible than parametric tests, since assumption of normality does not apply.

 • Can be used with data that has outliers.

-Disadvantages of non-parametric tests:
+Disadvantages of Non-Parametric Tests

 Explore Job Matches.